deeplanguageclass/deeplanguageclass.github.io/lab/fairseq-transliteration/index.md

 It can also be applied to other types of sequences, like DNA.

-It is commonly used for translation, but also for tasks like grammar correction or question answering.
+It is commonly used for translation, but also for tasks like summarisation, grammar correction or question answering.

 ## Fairseq